 - As of January 27, 2021, international students in Canada who held a post-graduation work permit that expired on or after January 30, 2020 or that hold a PGWP that will expire within 4 months from the date of application, can apply for an 18-month open work permit.
 Applications will be accepted until July 27, 2021.

 - Immigration processing offices are still open and processing applications, but we expect that there likely will be delays in processing times.

 - The Federal Court suspension period has ended.

 - Deportations have been temporarily halted until further notice.

-- All citizenship interviews, tests and ceremonies, along with all biometrics collection and immigration medical examination appointments have all been cancelled until further notice.
+- All in-person citizenship interviews, tests and ceremonies, remain cancelled until further notice.

 - Extensions for passport submissions, medicals and police certificates are being provided.
 However, it is important to still include a letter of explanation as to why a document is not being provided for your applications.

 - All time studying online outside Canada between Spring 2020 and December 31, 2021, counts towards the length of the PGWP.
 This applies even if the student completes 2 programs.